A Closer Look at the Rasmussen University – Bloomington Campus

 School of Health Sciences

-- Medical Assisting Diploma; Rasmussen College’s Medical Assisting Diploma program at the Bloomington campus is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1
+- Medical Assisting Diploma; The Medical Assisting Diploma program at the Bloomington campus in Minnesota is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1

 School of Nursing

-- Professional Nursing (ADN); Rasmussen College’s Professional Nursing Associate’s degree program in Bloomington (with an off-campus instructional site in Blaine), Minnesota, is accredited by the Accreditation Commission for Education in Nursing (ACEN).2
+- Professional Nursing (ADN): The Rasmussen College Professional Nursing Associate’s degree program in Bloomington (with an off-campus instructional site in Blaine), Minnesota, is accredited by the Accreditation Commission for Education in Nursing (ACEN).2

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)